 Our Eastern Pacific storms move slower and are generally physically smaller than Atlantic or Western Pacific storms.
 Many Baja hurricanes have hurricane force conditions extending out as little as 15 to 30 miles from the eye.
 A large storm, like 2003's Hurricane Ignacio pounded much of the tip of the peninsula and brought heavy rains to Mazatlan 230 miles to the east across the Sea of Cortez.

-The earliest Tropical Cyclone (one of Tropical Storm intensity or greater) to make landfall in Baja was Tropical Storm Calvin on July 8th, 1993.
+The earliest Tropical Cyclone (one of Tropical Storm intensity or greater) to make landfall in Baja was Tropical Storm Blanca on June 8th, 2015.
 The earliest hurricane to make landfall in Baja was an unnamed storm on July 17, 1954, making landfall near San Ignacio.
 Both of these systems were 'freaks' and the 1954 storm was of dubious data, as only the La Paz airport and ship reports were used in the gathering of information.

 The deadliest storm was Hurricane Lisa in September of 1976.
 Lisa was a Category 4 Hurricane that passed up the Sea of Cortez and made landfall near Guaymas.
 A local dam posed a threat of failure, so the local military commander decided to relieve the pressure and blew a hole in the earth burm.
 The hole grew rapidly and emptied the reservoir above the city of La Paz into the arroyos below.
 Figures conflict but more than 3500 people lost their lives from a storm that didn't even make landfall on the peninsula.